hopeCAg/Threat-Hunt---Second-Vector/README.md

 | Filename | `VPN-Access-Credentials.txt` |
 | Significance | Provides a network-level foothold independent of the Entra session |

 > **Finding:** This file widens the scope of the compromise beyond the Microsoft 365 identity layer.
-VPN credentials give the attacker a path into the organization's network that does not depend on m.smith's Entra token at all — a second, parallel persistence path that would survive even a full Entra session revocation and password reset.
+VPN credentials give the attacker a path into the organization's network that does not depend on m.smith's Entra token at all; a second, parallel persistence path that would survive even a full Entra session revocation and password reset.

 ---